MuseumAtHome for Families

 LESS IS MORE

 When visiting with younger children, plan to see only four or five artworks.
-Choose art that they can connect to, like The Migration Series by Jacob Lawrence or The Way to the Citadel by Paul Klee.
-Have your child look for different shapes, colors, and lines and to imagine a story in the artwork.
+Choose art that children can connect to.
+Invite your child to look for shapes, colors, and lines and to imagine a story in the artwork.

 Encourage teens to get involved with The Phillips Collection via social media—we're active on Facebook, Twitter, Instagram, and YouTube.
 The Phillips’s highly visual Experiment Station blog features a wide variety of behind-the-scenes Phillips voices.

 LOOK FOR RELATED WORKS OF ART